-This Paper Mexican Marigold Flower Headpiece Craft is a great craft for kids and perfect for Dia de Muertos (Day of the Dead) or Halloween.
+This Paper Mexican Marigold Flower Headpiece Craft is an excellent craft for kids and perfect for Dia de Los Muertos (Day of the Dead) or Halloween.
 Step-by-step instructions with a video to show you how to make this beautiful headpiece.

-Ever since I returned from Mexico I've been reading a lot about the culture and the Dia de Muertos or Day of the Dead.
-It's a day that coincides with All Hallows Eve and it takes place over three days.
-It's a day for honoring the dead with alters, sugar skulls, marigolds and gifts of favorite foods for the deceased.
-When I think of the Day of the Dead, I think about the sugar skulls that women paint their faces as and wearing marigolds.
+Ever since I returned from Mexico, I've been reading a lot about the culture and the Dia de Los Muertos or Day of the Dead.
+It's a day that coincides with All Hallows Eve, and it takes place over three days.
+It's a day for honoring the dead with altars, sugar skulls, marigolds, and gifts of favorite foods for the deceased.
+When I think of the Day of the Dead, I think about the sugar skulls that women paint their faces and wearing marigolds.
 I wanted to make a Mexican marigold headpiece to go along with my Book of Life make-up tutorial.
 It was the perfect addition for my Day of the Dead look.
-It's also super easy to make and your kids can help.
+It's also super easy to make, and your kids can help.
 Here are step by step directions or just watch the video at the bottom of this post.

 Paper Marigold Flower Craft

-To make the headpiece you will needs smaller flowers.
+- To make the headpiece, you will need smaller flowers.
 Make the same way as above.
 Put the flowers into a circle and start twisting the pipe cleaners together into a circle, added in another flower as you go.

 Check out my Book of Life La Muerte / Sugar Skull makeup tutorial and my DIY Sugar Skull 3D Printed mask!